pierotofy/OpenSplat/README.md

 Commercial use allowed and encouraged under the terms of the [AGPLv3](https://www.tldrlegal.com/license/gnu-affero-general-public-license-v3-agpl-3-0). ✅

+## Getting Started

+✨ If you're on Windows, you can save yourself some time by [purchasing](http://sites.fastspring.com/masseranolabs/product/opensplatforwindows) authentic, digitally signed binaries, which are delivered instantly to your e-mail in a few clicks!
+Skip the hassle of compiling the code yourself and support our project by enabling us to continue working full-time on OpenSplat.
+Then jump directly to the [run](#run) section.
+As an alternative, you can always [build](#build) the program from sources entirely free of charge.

+👇 If you're on macOS or Linux check the [build](#build) section below.

 ## Build

 You can build OpenSplat with or without GPU support.